MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-selinux-troubleshooting.md

 * [Debian](https://wiki.debian.org/SELinux)
 * [CentOS](https://wiki.centos.org/HowTos/SELinux)

-Ubuntu has a [page](https://wiki.ubuntu.com/SELinux) about using SELinux, but there is a warning about its unmaintained state on that distribution.
+Ubuntu has a [page](https://wiki.ubuntu.com/SELinux) about using SELinux, but there's a warning about its unmaintained state on that distribution.
 Ubuntu implements a different solution for MAC, called [AppArmor](https://help.ubuntu.com/community/AppArmor).

-Red Hat based images on Azure come with SELinux enabled.
-Other distributions do not.
+Red Hat based images on Azure come with SELinux enabled; other distributions, don't.

-Managing the SELinux configuration is not trivial, and requires system administrator skills.
+Managing the SELinux configuration isn't trivial, and requires system administrator skills.
 Studying and practicing with SELinux is recommended before implementing it.
 The following scenarios have been observed on Azure VMs, and are provided as a reference.

 ## Prerequisites